 This Item 2, "Management's Discussion and Analysis of Financial Condition and Results of Operations" and other sections of this Quarterly Report on Form 10-Q contain "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
 In addition, we may make other written and oral communications from time to time that contain such statements.
 Forward-looking statements include statements regarding our business outlook, strategic plans and priorities, expectations, anticipated drivers of future revenue growth, industry trends, the potential impacts of COVID-19 on our future operations and results, our plans for use of our cash and cash equivalents and short-term investments, our ability to meet working capital requirements, estimates and objectives for future operations, our future results of operations and our financial position and other matters that do not relate strictly to historical facts.
 Forward-looking statements generally may be identified by terms such as "anticipates," "believes," "could," "continue," "estimates," "expects," "intends," "may," "plans," "potential," "predicts," "projects," "seeks," "should," "targets," "will," "would" or similar expressions or variations or the negatives of those terms.
 These statements are based on management's beliefs and assumptions as of the date of this Quarterly Report on Form 10-Q, based on information currently available to us.
-Such forward-looking statements are subject to risks, uncertainties and other factors that could cause actual results to differ materially from future results expressed or implied by such forward-looking statements.
-Important factors that could cause actual results to differ materially from the forward-looking statements include, among others, the risk described in the section entitled "Risk Factors" in this Quarterly Report on Form 10-Q and the 2021 Annual Report on Form 10-K. We caution the reader to carefully consider such factors.
-Furthermore, such forward-looking statements speak only as of the d
+Such forward-looking statements are subject to risks, uncertainties and other factors that could cause actual results to differ materially from the forward-looking statements include, among others, the risks described in the section entitled "Risk Factors" in this Quarterly Report on Form 10-Q and the 2021 Annual Report on Form 10-K. We caution the reader to carefully consider such factors.
+Furthermore, such forward-looking statements speak only as of the date of this Quarterly Report on Form 10-Q. Except as required by law, we undertake no obligation to update any forward-looking statements to reflec